jai-sharma/docking/README.md

 The script uses `xrandr` to manage displays.

+The script runs a script located at `~/.fehbg` to reset the wallpaper scale on dock/undock.

 The script will create the `dockfile` and pass it to `is_docked.sh` which will run until the `dockfile` is deleted.
 The script will run `systemd-inhibit` to prevent the laptop from sleeping when the lid is closed. `systemd-inhibit`